mate-academy/qa_pw_fixtures/README.md

 3. Run the installation commands `npm ci` & `npx playwright install`.

 ## Main task:
-1. Add all the edit article tests you have created in the previous home work.
+1. Add all the edit article tests you have created in the previous homework.
-2. Create file `fixturesArticles.ts` under the `tests/_fixtures` folder.
+2. Create the file `fixturesArticles.ts` under the `tests/_fixtures` folder.
 3. Add test scope fixtures to the file:
 - `createArticlePage` - for initializing CreateArticlePage page.
 - `viewArticlePage` - for initializing ViewArticlePage page.